nestauk/narrowing_ai_research/README.md

   * Results (a text file in `reports`)
 * You can also explore the results in the `notebooks/paper` folder.

+The notebooks import functions from scripts in the `narrowing_ai_research/paper` folder.

 The above uses the parametres in `paper_config.yaml`.
 Change for robustness tests etc.

+Note that there are two steps in the pipeline that are not included in the repo.
+They are:

+1. Fitting of hierarchical topic model (requires a machine w/ 64Gb RAM)
+2. Creation of article embeddings

+Step 1 is relatively easy to reproduce using the `arxiv_tokenised.json` tokenised abstracts generated while processing the data and the `smbtm` package that is already installed (for more infomation see [https://topsbm.github.io/](here)).

 --------